esperanca/personal_website/src/posts/weeknote-021.md

 ![Photo: Aline Arruda / Netflix](/images/girls_from_ipanema.jpg "A scene in Rio, the four lead characters in a boat.")

-Two excellent words are familiar to any Brazil ex-pat.
-The first one is saudade - which is missing someone or something you love.
-The other one is banzo \[1].
-Taking with Leili triggered both.
-We talked about brazilian music, and she introduced me to a few new artists.
-Here is a selection of songs: \
+After that, she introduced me to a few new brazilian musicians.
+Here is part of her selection: \
 \
 [A Cor é Rosa](https://www.youtube.com/watch?v=KnJwCg-zh4w) Silva [Banho de Folhas](https://www.youtube.com/watch?v=bmWm6I3aAqw&feature=youtu.be) Luedji Luna [Zero](https://www.youtube.com/watch?v=M4s3yTJCcmI) Liniker

+Two excellent words are familiar to any Brazil expat.
+The first one is saudade - which is missing someone or something you love.
+The other one is banzo \[1].
+Talking with Leili triggered both.
 Sharing that banzo with Leili made me reflect how lucky I am.
-Having someone that loves you and makes you feel comfortable in any situation is a privilege.
+Having someone that loves you and makes you feel comfortable in any situation or place is a privilege.
 And to make things even better, our delivery from the Brazilian shop arrived.
 A great weekend ahead, indeed.

 ### Healthcheck